website watertownhistory.org

 finest resort for pleasure in this city.

-Hoper's Tyrolean Troupe has been engaged by John Heyman to give concert
+Hoper's Tyrolean Troupe has been engaged by

-entertainments every evening.
-Admission
+John Heyman to give concert entertainments every evening.
+Admission to garden

-to garden 10 cents – good also for refreshments.
-A New York troupe has been engaged for the
+10 cents – good also for refreshments.
+A

-4th of July.
-All who wish to hear
+July.
+All who wish to hear excellent

-excellent music should go and hear these musicians.
-WD
+music should go and hear these musicians.

 c.1880